USAMRICD-UW-Fred-Hutch-Cancer-Research/Periodic-Table-of-Elements/case-studies.md

 4.  **Reconstruction**: The tool provides the precise **Mass (G1)** and **Volume (AI1)** targets for new bone growth.
 This allows for the "rebuilding" of human tissue by matching the configured atoms in the recovery plan to the patient's biological requirements.

+#### **The Brinkmann Reconstruction Safety Zone**

+When rebuilding tissue, Dr. Brinkmann must account for the body's internal temperature.

+-   **Precision Matching:** If the reconstruction is calibrated for 298.15 K but the patient is at 310 K (human body temp), the "Atomic Path" won't match.

+-   **The Fix:** By setting **AY** to **310**, the repository provides the exact 12-decimal signatures required for a perfect, temperature-stable reconstruction.

 ---

 ### **Case Study: Dielectric Optimization via Charge-Volume Ratios**